holochain/holochain/docs/specs/src/hwp_2_overview.md

   Games to create Validation rules for permissioned access to a Game.

-3. The third Record is the Agent's address, i.e. it's public key.
+3. The third Record is the Agent's address, i.e. its public key.

 4. The final Genesis Records are any Game specific Records added during Genesis followed by an "init-complete" Record indicating the end